SinisterSpatula/RetroflagGpiGuides/data/kernel/readme.md

 [Back to Index](https://sinisterspatula.github.io/RetroflagGpiGuides/)

-> Update: spoke too soon.
-Okay the offline version seems to be the best way for this. :(  Sorry guys.
-Hold off until I have that version available.
+> Update: This is the new offline version.

-# Pi Zero boot logo Kernel v4.14.114 Pack (Wifi Version)
+# Pi Zero boot logo Kernel v4.14.114 Pack (Offline Version)

 ## Please make a backup of your card first.